Bureau Issues Consumer Advisory with Tips for Older Americans Dealing with Harassing Debt Collectors

 Debt collection is a multi-billion dollar industry with more than 4,500 debt collection firms nationwide.
 Banks and other original creditors may collect their own debts or hire third-party debt collectors.
 Original creditors and other debt owners also may sell their debts to debt buyers.
 Approximately 30 million Americans had, on average, $1,400 of debt subject to collection in 2013.

 Since September 2013, older Americans have submitted more complaints to the CFPB about debt collection than any other financial product or service.
 The CFPB analysis shows one out of three complaints were about debt collection.
 Today’s report analyzes approximately 8,700 complaints made by older consumers to the CFPB from July 10, 2013 to Sept.
 30, 2014.

 Some older consumers say they are unable to afford debt payments especially when they are retired and live on a small fixed income.
 They also express concern that the distress of being harassed by a debt collector aggravates existing medical conditions, and thereby endangers their health.
-The CFPB has recently noted that older adults with cognitive impairments are particularly vulnerable to harassment and scams, especially when seniors have memory problems or cannot keep track of finances.
+The CFPB has that older adults with cognitive impairments are particularly vulnerable to harassment and scams, especially when seniors have memory problems or cannot keep track of finances.
 Today’s report found some of the issues affecting older Americans when it comes to debt collection include: